Welcome to the 7th of our 12 weeks of Artful Summer!

 - Create a great Environmental Portrait

-- Post them on your Medium
+- Post them on your blog

 - You don’t have to write anything this week, just take great pictures!

 Our artists this week are Nan Goldin and Annie Leibovitz.
 Leibovitz is a hugely successful portrait photographer.
 Her work is somewhere in the space of Environmental Portraits.
 Her subjects tend not to be business people, but celebrities.
-Her images, sometimes complex, sometimes simple, try foreground her subject’s persona.
+Her images, sometimes complex, sometimes simple, try to foreground her subject’s persona.

 Nan Goldin also makes pictures of people in their environments.
 One big difference however is that Leibovitz’ images are “manufactured”.
 She sets up lights and makes a formal, even if casual, portrait.
 Goldin’s images are not manufactured.
 They exist in more of a Documentary space.
 Goldin’s images are among the most intimate, vulnerable, and perhaps honest images I have experienced.
 Being “manufactured” doesn’t necessarily make a photograph bad.
 Leibovitz creates remarkable and powerful images.
 Just as I hope you will this week.